jjwatt/play-tic80/README.md

 # TIC-80 mess

-All this code is licesned under GPL3
+All of my code in here is licesned under GPL3.
+Other code will indicate different licenses, but they're probably in tic carts.